Maritime Transport Act 1994

 You could also call this:

 When there is a marine oil spill, a National On-Scene Commander is in charge.
-They can give directions to a regional council or its regional on-scene commander about how to deal with the spill.
-You need to know that the regional council and its commander must follow these directions.
+You need to know they can give directions to regional councils or their commanders.
+They must follow these directions.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.